-You get also to enjoy the under underwater viewing chamber at the Mzima where you can observe thousands of primordial looking fish.
+You also get to enjoy the under underwater viewing chamber at the Mzima where you can observe thousands of primordial looking fish.

-This park is accessible all year round, there’s no best time to visit.
+This park is accessible all year round.
+There’s no best time to visit.
 When visiting, remember to take with your drinking water, a hat, sunscreen, sunglasses, and camping gear because of the hot weather.

-Enjoy the Lugard Falls – Lugard Falls, named after Frederick Lugard, is actually a series of whitewater rapids on the Galana River.
+Enjoy the Lugard Falls – Lugard Falls, named after Frederick Lugard, is a series of whitewater rapids on the Galana River.